hdShang/arxiv-daily/docs/cs-CL/2025-09-27/papers/250923067v1-semantic-voting-a-self-evaluation-free-approach-for-efficient-llm-se.md

 ---
 layout: default
-title: Semantic Voting: A Self-Evaluation-Free Approach for Efficient LLM Self-Improvement on Unverifiable Open-ended Tasks
+title: "Semantic Voting: A Self-Evaluation-Free Approach for Efficient LLM Self-Improvement on Unverifiable Open-ended Tasks"
 ---

 # Semantic Voting: A Self-Evaluation-Free Approach for Efficient LLM Self-Improvement on Unverifiable Open-ended Tasks